Springe direkt zu Inhalt

 The Chair of Media Informatics at Otto-Friedrich-Universität Bamberg supports the work on authority files, search functionalities and rights management.

-The research environment is being tested for a study on the oral history of migration at Friedrich-Alexander-Universität Erlangen-Nürnberg.
+The research environment was being tested for a study on the oral history of migration at Friedrich-Alexander-Universität Erlangen-Nürnberg, now at FernUniversität Hagen.

-The Digital Interview Collections department at the University Library / Center for Digital Systems at Freie Universität Berlin contributes its software base, collections, experience, and networks to the project, and is responsible for the development and operation of the repository, the indexing and the research environment.
+The Digital Interview Collections department at the University Library (formerly at Center for Digital Systems) at Freie Universität Berlin contributes its software base, collections, experience, and networks to the project, and is responsible for the development and operation of the repository, the indexing and the research environment.

 The "Werkstatt der Erinnerung" (Workbook of Memory) at the Research Centre for Contemporary History is contributing its experience, networks and collections to the project.